WordPress/gutenberg/docs/how-to-guides/themes/theme-support.md

 add_theme_support('experimental-link-color');
 ```

-If a theme opts in, it should [define default link colors](https://developer.wordpress.org/block-editor/developers/themes/theme-json/#color-properties) in `theme.json` (or in its theme styles if no `theme.json` is present).
-For example:
+ If a theme opts in, it can [define link colors](/docs/how-to-guides/themes/theme-json.md#color-properties) by using the `theme.json`.
+If the theme doesn't use the `theme.json` it can configure the color of links by settings the value of the `--wp--style--color--link` CSS Custom Property such as:

 ```css
 :root {